 - Take time for dreams – and enjoy them!

 - Try to keep active.

 - Be grateful, even for little things.

 - Surround yourself with friends and people you like.

 If you would like to find out more about what your individual meaning of ikigai may be, we can recommend the following books:

 - Ikigai: The Japanese Secret to a Long and Happy Life, by Héctor García and Franscesc Miralles.
 Available on Amazon.com**

 - The Little Book of Ikigai, by Ken Mogi.
 Available on Amazon.com**

 This text was translated from German to English by Will Tayler.
-You can read the original here: Ikigai: Mit der japanischen Philosophie den Sinn des Lebens findenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Ikigai: Mit der japanischen Philosophie den Sinn des Lebens findenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?